Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Database.md

 These directories will appear on each computer because auto.mount will mount the hard drive in the background for you.

 ##

+## Update or set symbolic link of mouse data manually
+In `/adata/electro`, run `ln -sfn /ext_drives/dXX/data/electro/xy1234 xy1234` where dXX is the disk and xy1234 is the mouse name.
+Check with `ll /adata/electro` to list all destinations of symbol link or `realpath .` in the appropriate folder.